ucnl/ucnl.github.io/documentation/EN/Zima/Zima_Users_manual_en.md

 <div style="page-break-after: always;"></div>

-## 4. Effective use of the Zima navigation system
+## 4. Effective use of the Zima USBL navigation system
 The [Zima USBL](Zima_DataBrief_en.md) system is an underwater acoustic ultrashort base-line system that determines the relative location of responder-beacons by the propagation time of the acoustic signal in the water and the angle of arrival of the response signal of the responder-beacons.
 In this regard, its effective use is based on the following conditions:
 - **ensuring a stable position of the base station during operation**; This condition is ensured by the reliable fixing of the base station on a vertical rod, taking into account the zero direction of the direction-finding antenna.
 Angular deviations of the vertical axis of the station from the vertical, as well as deviations and oscillations of its zero, negatively affect the accuracy of determining the angle of arrival of the response signal;